RequirementEngineering/ch-re-CesarCanoReyna/SRS/SRS.md

   * Alarm to know in which station it is.
   * Show map of the city in real time.
   * Show location on the map of each existing station.
-  * Show the name in order of each season.
+  * Show the name in order of each station.
-  * Away from doubts and improvements.
-  * Show travel time.
   * Creation of new stops in the application.
-  *
+  * Track your location through the gps
+  * Show what position of the map you are in through a red dot.

 Return to the [table of contents](#Table-of-contents).
 ### User characteristics

 User  | Description
 ----- | -------------
 End user | They can only navigate through the application and the map it has.
-This means that you can only interact and search the interface.
+This means that you can only interact and search all Viveus stations on the interface, as well as send e-mails to request a new Vivebus station.
-Owner | Does not have to navigate in the application, its function will be to modify and update the stations in the map.
+Owner | You do not have to navigate in the application, its function is to modify and update the stations on the map, in order to upload the new .apk file to the Play Store so that users can update the application.
 Employee | Can will have access to the data, being able to modify them and confirm that the information is valid, in addition to being in charge of locating the points of the stations on the map.